higgi13425/ncqa/README.md

-# Example repo for demonstrating how to make a research compendium with holepunch with the NCQA insurance analysis
+# Example repo for demonstrating how to make a research compendium with the NCQA insurance analysis (using the magic of holepunch)

 This repository is an example repo to test out the [`holepunch`](https://github.com/karthik/holepunch) package.
 It performs an analysis of NCQA insurance data.

 To test `holepunch`, follow these steps: